Overall conditions

 Concerns have also been raised around limited space and equipment for recreation, including for children, in some facilities.
 In some centres, no separate and quiet space is available for children, for example to do their homework for school.[52]

 Furthermore, many facilities lack qualified staff, thus highlighting the crucial role played by NGOs and volunteers, particularly regarding counselling and integration.
-A lack of communication between authorities and NGOs and/or volunteers has also been flagged as problematic.[48]
+However, there is currently a lack of volunteers, which on top often feel left alone with their work.[56]

 Physical security

 In addition to overall living conditions, the security of residents can also be an issue of concern.
-According to preliminary police statistics up to October 2022, 65 attacks on accommodation centres were reported, compared to 61 in 2021, 84 in 2020 and 128 in 2019.
+According to preliminary police statistics up to October 2023 30 attacks on accommodation centres were reported, compared to 65 in 2022, 61 in 2021, 84 in 2020 and 128 in 2019.
 In addition, 167 attacks on individual asylum seekers or refugees were recorded in 2021 (1,606 in 2020).
-Most of these attacks are classified as racially motivated crimes.[49]
+Most of these attacks are classified as racially motivated crimes.[57]

 In many facilities, spatial confinement and lack of privacy led to a lack of security, particularly for women and children.[60]
 To counter this problem, most Federal States have developed violence protection concepts in recent years.[61]
 Additionally, the Federal Ministry for Family, Seniors, Women and Youth introduced in 2019 a monitoring and evaluating programme which serves to develop common standards for violence protection concepts.[62]
 Despite the introduced violence protection concepts, protection seekers continue to report violent and/or racial harassment from security personnel.
 Refugee Councils from several Federal states therefore call for a more effective implementation of the protection programmes, minimum standards for health care especially for vulnerable groups and the abandonment of big collective accommodation centres.[63]